60. Glossary

 IRDA - An international registration designating Australia.

-Office of Origin - The Trade Marks Office of the country or intergovernmental organisation through which the international application is filed.
+Office of origin - The Trade Marks Office of the country or intergovernmental organisation through which the international application is filed.

 Protected International Trade Mark - An international registration which has designated Australia and successfully completed IP Australia’s examination and opposition processes.